respawnRW/writeups/pwn/deathnote/README.md

 First let's examine what we got.
 The deathnote binary is a simple note app with 4 functionalities.
 It is a secret what function 42 does, haha.

-Main that are self-explanatory functionalities are note creation (create note), remove entry (freeing up), and showing (displaying a note).

 ![image](https://github.com/respawnRW/writeups/assets/163560495/491c9633-53eb-4064-beb4-e4b833991a99)

 Let's check the binary securities, we also know that it's a pwn challenge, we ned to know what we are facing.